hedyeh/hedyeh.github.io/_pages/about.md

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

 Hey There!

-I received my Bachelor of Arts in Italian Language and Literature from University of Tehran, then went on to George Mason University to receive my Master of Science in Health Informatics.
+I received my Bachelor of Arts in Italian Language and Literature from University of Tehran, Iran, then went on to George Mason University to get my Master of Science in Health Informatics.
 After receiving my Doctor of Philosophy in Health Services Research from George Mason University in 2024, I will continue to work in the field of health services research.

 You can "[ read more... ]" through the links in the navigation bar above, as well as selected/recent content below.